Enemy variables and functions

 Checks whether the npc has been stunned or frozen by a clock.
 If so, the function does not return until the npc either recovers or dies.

-will be called each frame during that time.
+Ghost_CheckHit()will be called each frame during that time.
 The return value is true if the npc is still alive and false if it's dead.This is used internally by the

-functions.
+Ghost_Waitframefunctions.
 If you use one of those, you don't need to use this as well. - void Ghost_SetPosition(ffc this, npc ghost)

 - Positions the NPC and FFC according to the position variables and

-functions, so you generally will never need to use this.
+ghost->Draw*Offset.
+This is done automatically in theGhost_Waitframefunctions, so you generally will never need to use this.